 Living in Australia, we often overlook New Zealand in favour of more distant and exotic destinations.
 And it is a shame because New Zealand is one of the most stunning countries on earth in terms of natural beauty.
 So when an opportunity presented itself to join three of my friends for a one-week New Zealand South Island road trip, I didn’t hesitate.

-Because we only had one week in New Zealand, we jam-packed our South Island itinerary with as many places of interest as we could.
+Because we only had one week in New Zealand, we jam-packed our South Island itinerary with as many places of interest as possible.
 We had a mixed group in terms of ages and interests and travelling around in our own car was the option that suited all.

-Our plan was to visit the most outstanding scenic destinations, and that meant basing the trip around Queenstown and exploring Te Wahipounamu – one of New Zealand’s 11 UNESCO World Heritage Sites.
+We planned to visit the most outstanding scenic destinations, and that meant basing the trip around Queenstown and exploring Te Wahipounamu – one of New Zealand’s 11 UNESCO World Heritage Sites.
 Te Wahipounamu encompasses Mt Cook National Park, Fjordland National Park, Mt Aspiring National Park and Westland National Park.
-Between the fjords, the alpine lakes and the glaciers this area of the island is unbeatable in terms of awe-inspiring sights.
+Between the fjords, the alpine lakes, and the glaciers, this area of the island is unbeatable in terms of awe-inspiring sights.

 Below is the summary of our one-week New Zealand South Island road trip Itinerary with links to more detailed posts on each part of the journey.
 Please note that the driving time estimates do not include sightseeing stops, of which there will be many.